cerrigham/talent-academy-backend-java/agile/README.md

 ### Agile methodologies

-There are many Agile methodologies (scrum, kannban, extreme programming), we'll take a look to Scrum
+There are many Agile methodologies (scrum, kanban, extreme programming), we'll take a look to Scrum

 ## Scrum